plan-vision/visionr-binary/README.md

-## VisionR requirements binary distribution
+## VisionR server binary distribution
 Predefined binaries of the requirements for running visionr-server Binaries are platform dependent and are installed from the visionr-server node installation script

-- JRE
+- JRE (NEW only download url included, link points to visionr-dependencies binary zip)
-- LibreOffice
+- LibreOffice (NEW only download url included, link points to visionr-dependencies binary zip)

 Supported platforms are listen in content.json